EricGaona/PracticalPythonDataCentricMilestoneProject/README.md

 The Share Recipe tab takes the user to a form.
 Every section of the form is compulsory to be completed in order to share a recipe.
 The Name of Recipe box only accepts a maximum of 30 characters.
 The image should be a URL.
 The ingredients a maximum of 450 characters and the description a maximum of 350 characters.
 At the bottom, there is a submit button to save and share recipe.
 When the Submit button is clicked it sends the information to the database and then redirects the user to the homepage.

+This website was tested across multiple browsers including Chrome, Opera, Internet Explorer, Firefox and on multiple movie devices including iPhone 4, 5, and 7.
+Also on Samsung and Xaomi to ensure compatibility and responsiveness.